 - We changed the primary method used to value certain investments, primarily equity investments, from the discounted cash flow method to the market approach as of December 31, 2016.
-The market approach contains a lesser number of Level 3 inputs and generally requires less complex judgment. - We have designed and implemented controls and procedures to objectively validate and document key inputs and and assumptions used in developing our fair value estimates.
+The market approach contains a lesser number of Level 3 inputs and generally requires less complex judgment. - We began the process of designing and implementing controls and procedures to objectively validate and document key inputs and and assumptions used in developing our fair value estimates.